aentan/aenism2/content/post/collection-of-brand-and-id-work.md

 +++
 date = "2017-05-10"
-tags = ['branding', 'identity'] title = "Collection of Branding and Identity Work" client = "Various Clients" topic = "work" description = "A selection of logos and other identity artifacts for the companies I have worked with, created over the years."
+tags = ['branding', 'identity'] title = "Collection of brand and ID work" client = "Various Clients" topic = "work" description = "A selection of logos and other identity artifacts for the companies I have worked with, created over the years."